9 Soccer Practice Drills to Improve Dribbling, Passing, Shooting, and Conditioning

 3. Focus on applying force to the ball with your foot.
 Aim toward the corner of the goal or target.

-1. Stand in front of an agility ladder, or, cones or marked squares on concrete that are spaced about five yards apart from one another.
+1. Stand in front of an agility ladder, or cones or marked squares on concrete that are spaced about 5 yards apart from one another.

 2. Work your way in and out of the squares, stepping in and out of each one, or around or by the cones, shuffling through them.

-3. Move forwards, backwards and side-to-side as quickly as possible.
+3. Move forward, backward, and side-to-side as quickly as possible.

-Sprinting is a key component of soccer, and it also builds strength and endurance — two qualities this drill helps with.
+Sprinting is a key component of soccer and builds strength and endurance, so this conditioning skill aims to improve your sprinting efficiency.

 2. From the start position, perform a variation of all-out sprints beginning at the starting position.

-3. First, run to the 5-yard marker, then walk back to the starting position before running to the 10-yeard marker.
-This exercise should resemble suicide drills.
+3. First, run to the 5-yard marker, then walk back to the starting position before running to the 10-yard marker.
+This exercise should resemble line drills.

 4. Repeat until fatigued.